cnnrbrn/noob-nerds-content/javascript/objects/object-with-properties.md

 };
 ```

 The variables become `properties` on the object.
+The object has two properties.

 The left side of the colon `:` is called the `key` and the right side is called the `value`.